-Summary of major threats to water quality due to inconclusive TCEQ rules
+Summary of major threats to water quality due to inconclusive rules

 - 1. Wastewater quality limits are too lax. - 2.
 Wastewater quality limits do not address many pollutants in wastewater. - 3.
-Wastewater quality limits are not based on a complete set of time durations for wastewater samples in some areas (i.e., 30-day average wastewater quality limit is identified but single grab samples and daily maximum values are not identified). - 4.
+In some areas, wastewater quality limits are not based on a complete set of time durations for wastewater samples.
+For example, 30-day average wastewater quality limits are identified but no limit for single grab samples, daily values, or 7-day average values). - 4.
 TCEQ management of wastewater facilities is not as thorough and uncompromising as it should be. - 5.
 Wastewater permits often are issued without complete identification of and consideration for local and downstream threats to water quality (i.e., wastewater can be discharged into dry streams). - 6.
 TCEQ rules do not ban or limit phosphorus content in detergents. - 7.
-Wastewater permits do not require monitoring of receiving surface or groundwater for contamination from the wastewater.
+Wastewater permits do not require monitoring of receiving surface or groundwater for contamination from the wastewater. - 8.
+The Edwards aquifer contributing zone outside 10 miles from the aquifer has less strict wastewater-quality criteria than the area within 10 miles of the aquifer.